cloudops/cloudmc-standard-kb/en/administration/openid-connect.md

 1. Enter the required details you obtained from the identity provider.
 1. Optionally, if you have multiple external identity providers configured, you may control the order in which they appear on the login page by assigning them a **display order**.
 The providers appear sorted in ascending order of their display order values.
 Entries with no display order set will be listed at the end, in alphabetical order.
 1. Click *Submit*.
 1. The *Authentication* page appears and the new provider is listed.
-Additionally, the CloudMC login page now presents users with a button to sign on with the identity provider.
+Additionally, the CloudOps login page now presents users with a button to sign on with the identity provider.

 #### Submit callback URL to provider

-To complete the integration with the identity provider, CloudMC will generate a callback URL to pass to the provider:
+To complete the integration with the identity provider, CloudOps will generate a callback URL to pass to the provider:

 1. From the *Authentication* page, select the *Action* menu to the right of your configured identity provider.
 Select *Copy callback URL*.
 1. In your identity provider's configuration, navigate to the client, and enter the callback URL to the list of authorized redirect URLs.
-1. CloudMC will now authenticate properly through your identity provider.
+1. CloudOps will now authenticate properly through your identity provider.

 ### Automatic account creation

-If desired, CloudMC can automatically create an account for an individual who is signing in with valid credentials from the external identity provider but who does not already have an account in CloudMC.
+If desired, CloudOps can automatically create an account for an individual who is signing in with valid credentials from the external identity provider but who does not already have an account in CloudOps.

 This setting is applied at the organization level, allowing an organization to opt out of this feature.
 The organization must have at least one [custom domain](https://cloudops.github.io/cloudmc-docs/#/reseller/custom-domains) configured.
-CloudMC will match domain name of the email address used to log in against the selected custom domain to determine the organization in which to create the end-user account.
+CloudOps will match domain name of the email address used to log in against the selected custom domain to determine the organization in which to create the end-user account.

 1. Click on *Organizations* in the sidebar.
 1. Locate the desired organization, and click on the three-dot *Action* menu on the far right of the entry.